ivanalonsom/Project6/README.md

 4. **functions.py**: A Python script containing utility functions used in this project.
 These functions perform various tasks, such as cleaning column names, converting floats to integers, adding latitude and longitude coordinates based on regions, and merging data for different years.

-5. **main.ipynb**: The Jupyter Notebook that includes all the analysis steps, data visualization, machine learning model training, and insights derived from the dataset.
+5. **main_principal.ipynb**: The Jupyter Notebook that includes all the analysis steps, data visualization, machine learning model training, and insights derived from the dataset.
 It orchestrates the use of other files, processing the data and displaying the results.

 ## Functionality